 Predictable working patterns: right to request

-Workers are to be given the legal right to request a predictable working pattern.
+Workers are to be given the legal right to request a predictable working pattern, but not until 2024.

 The issue of one-sided flexibility (where the employer has the whip hand as regards working hours and the worker has none, e.g. zero-hours contracts) was first addressed by Matthew Taylor in his 2017 wide-ranging review of employment law.
-There he suggested that there should be a higher rate of the National Minimum Wage for workers whose hours aren’t guaranteed by the employer, i.e. the employer pays for benefitting from its desired flexibility.
+There he suggested that there should be a higher rate of the National Minimum Wage for workers whose hours aren’t guaranteed by the employer, i.e. the employer pays for benefiting from its desired flexibility.
 This idea didn’t find favour with the government.
 However, in 2019 it published a consultation on one-sided flexibility which focused on different proposals from the Low Pay Commission.
 Following this everything went rather quiet.
 It was thought that we might see proposals in the hoped-for Employment Bill – but this never materialised.
 Instead, the government’s approach has been to support various Private Members’ Bills which address some of the issues covered by the Taylor Report.
 Such Bills rarely reach the statute book – unless they receive government support and the necessary Parliamentary time.
 On 3 February 2023, the Department for Business, Energy & Industrial Strategy announced that it was supporting the Workers (Predictable Terms and Conditions) Bill, a Private Members’ Bill sponsored by a Conservative MP.
 The Bill received Royal Assent on 19 September 2023 to become the Workers (Predictable Terms and Conditions) Act 2023.

-In essence, the Bill provides that if a worker’s (and this includes agency workers) existing working pattern lacks certainty in terms of the hours they work, the times they work or if it is a fixed-term contract for less than 12 months, they will be able to make a formal request to change their working pattern to make it more predictable.
-There will be a qualification period to benefit from this new right – likely to be 26 weeks (but workers will not have to have worked continuously during that period).
+In essence, the Act provides that if a worker’s (and this includes agency workers) existing working pattern lacks certainty in terms of the hours they work, the times they work or if it is a fixed-term contract for less than 12 months, they will be able to make a formal request to change their working pattern to make it more predictable.
+There will be a qualification period to benefit from this new right – 26 weeks (but workers will not have to have worked continuously during that period).
 Employers will be able to refuse such requests on specified grounds and workers will be limited to two such requests per year.
-The Bill enables the Secretary of State to provide further details via regulations.
+The Act enables the Secretary of State to provide further details via regulations.
 It's likely the Act's provisions and secondary legislation expanding on them will come into force about one year after Royal Assent.
 ACAS is working on a statutory code of practice and will consult on its provisions in autumn 2023.

 In more detail, the changes will be made by amending the Employment Rights Act 1996 by inserting new sections 80IA-80IN in the Chapter dealing with flexible working (to be retitled ‘Rights to request changes to terms and conditions etc.’).